flyway/flywaydb.org/documentation/tutorials/check.md

 ## Download the latest Beta version of Flyway Enterprise CLI

 First, [download the latest beta version of the Flyway Enterprise CLI](/documentation/learnmore/beta) and extract its contents.

 ## Setting up databases

 To use `check` we will need access to two databases:

 - The **target** database.
 This is the database we're interested in making changes to.
-- A **temporary** database.
+- A **build** database.
 Flyway will clean this database, apply migrations to it, and make comparisons in order to generate **change and drift reports**.

-In this example, there are two databases in our SQL Server instance: `foobar` (the target) and `check_temp_db`.
+In this example, there are two databases in our SQL Server instance: `foobar` (the target) and `check_build_db`.
 Both can be accessed by the `sa` user.

 ## Configuration

 As well as the usual config parameters (`flyway.url`, `flyway.user`, `flyway.password`, `flyway.licenseKey`...), we also need to configure properties specific to the `check` command (see [the documentation](/documentation/command/check) for more details).
-In this case, we only need to configure `flyway.check.tempUrl` and `flyway.check.reportFilename` as the other properties all have suitable default values.
+In this case, we only need to configure `flyway.check.buildUrl` and `flyway.check.reportFilename` as the other properties all have suitable default values.

 Our `flyway.conf` file (found in the `conf` folder), should contain the following values: